naev/naev/Readme.md

 ### ONLINE TRANSLATION

-Naev is incorporated into weblate.
+Naev is incorporated into Weblate.
 You can easily translate directly with a web interface to your chosen language at https://hosted.weblate.org/projects/naev/naev/ .